lag13/why/README.md

 ### Defining Y without recursion
 The above example is really cool but we used a `Y` that was defined recursively which feels a bit like cheating.
-So here in all its glory is the definition of `Y` without explicit recursion:
+Here in all its glory is the definition of `Y` without explicit recursion:

 ```scheme
 (lambda (f)